Ruckus Wireless prices IPO at high end of range: market source

 The company's shares are expected to begin trading on the New York Stock Exchange on Friday under the ticker symbol "RKUS".

-(This version of the story has been corrected to fix description of Sequoia Capital to venture capital firm in para 2)
+(This story was fixed to correct description of Sequoia Capital to venture capital firm in paragraph 2)

 (Reporting by Sharanya Hrishikesh and Ashutosh Pandey in Bangalore; Editing by Sriraj Kalluvila)